The Best True 4K Dash Cams 2026, And How To Spot Fakes

 Other features: GPS, Wi-Fi, lock file button, 3″ screen

-Optional accessories: CPL filter, hard-wiring kit
+Optional extras: CPL filter, hard-wiring kit

 Available extras include a CPL filter (~$10) and hard-wiring kit (~$15).
 When hard-wired to the car’s fuse box, the camera can run in impact-triggered parking mode when the engine is off.
 It does not support buffered parking mode.